zadarastorage/zadara-operator/docs/custom_resources.md

 Field | Description | Notes
 ------|-------------|------
 `status` | ApplicationSnapshotStatus defines the observed state of ApplicationSnapshot |
-`status.state` | State of the application snapshot is one of the following: Pending - Snapshot is pending to Operator to start snapshot creation.
+`status.state` | State of the application snapshot is one of the following: Pending - Snapshot is waiting for required objects to be ready to use.
+Initialized - Snapshot was initialized.
 SuspendingIO - Suspending IO of VPSAs volumes to be crash-consistent.
 Creating - Snapshot is being created by the VPSAs.
 Created - Snapshot is created and ready to be cloned.
 Failed - Snapshot creation failed, can't cloned from this snapshot.
 Deleting - Snapshot is being deleted in the VPSAs. | Required.
-Allowed values: `"Pending"`, `"SuspendingIO"`, `"Creating"`, `"Failed"`, `"Created"`, `"Deleting"`
+Allowed values: `"Pending"`, `"Initialized"`, `"SuspendingIO"`, `"Creating"`, `"Failed"`, `"Created"`, `"Deleting"`